Coronavirus – latest information and advice

 - or have a loss or change to your sense of smell or taste.

-When visiting or attending for any hospital appointment you need to wear a face covering as you arrive at the hospital and at all times when you are in the hospital grounds, including on the ward and in outpatients.
+When visiting or attending for an appointment you need to wear a face covering at all times when you are on hospital grounds.

 For the latest guidance and advice about Coronavirus (COVID-19) please visit www.nhs.uk/conditions/coronavirus-covid-19/.